 Truly, the only downside is that Hisense has no current plans to update its older TVs to the new Google TV OS — unlike Sony, which did so for many of its older televisions.

 2. Sony X800H

-The best alternative Android TVFrom $548 at Amazon
+The best alternative Android TVFrom $600 at Best Buy

 Bottom line: Not quite sold on what the H9G has to offer?
 Sony's X800H is another great option.
-There are different size options to choose from, it's more energy-efficient, and the picture is gorgeous.
+But, again, there are different size options to choose from, it's more energy-efficient, and the picture is gorgeous.